TYPO3/Surf/Documentation/Guide/Index.rst

 .. code-block:: none

-    $ ./flow3 surf:describe MyDeployment
+    $ ./flow surf:describe MyDeployment

 Simulate the deployment by running:

 .. code-block:: none

-    $ ./flow3 surf:simulate MyDeployment
+    $ ./flow surf:simulate MyDeployment

 The simulation gives a hint which tasks will be executed on which node.
 During simulation no harmful tasks will be executed for real.
 If a remote SSH command would be executed it will be printed in the log messages starting with ``... $nodeName: "command"``.

-FLOW3 Configuration overrides
+Flow Configuration overrides
 -----------------------

-If the configuration of a FLOW3 application should be different depending on the deployment configuration (e.g. database settings or external services) the typo3.surf:flow3:copyconfiguration task can be used to override configuration after the code update (Git checkout).
+If the configuration of a Flow application should be different depending on the deployment configuration (e.g. database settings or external services) the typo3.surf:typo3:flow:copyconfiguration task can be used to override configuration after the code update (Git checkout).

-If a ``Configuration`` folder exists inside a folder named after your deployment ``%FLOW3_ROOT%/Build/Surf/MyDeployment`` every file in there will be copied to the release ``Configuration`` folder recursively.
+If a ``Configuration`` folder exists inside a folder named after your deployment ``%FLOW_ROOT%/Build/Surf/MyDeployment`` every file in there will be copied to the release ``Configuration`` folder recursively.

 Run a deployment